Skip to main content

 • Moisture stability: Good when kiln-dried to 8–12% moisture content

-• FSC availability: Widely available as FSC-certified from managed Chinese and North American forests
+• FSC availability: Widely available as FSC-certified from managed forests in China and globally

 • Cost position: Mid-range — approximately 15–25% more expensive than poplar per slat